 What is the difference between dropping and withdrawing from a course?

-To Drop a course, you will need to do so the day of or BEFORE our official date of record for the semester.
-When you drop a class, it will be removed from your schedule like you never signed up for it.
-Please check the year schedule for the official date of record.
+To Drop a course, you will need to do so on or BEFORE the official date of record for the current semester.
+When a course is dropped it is no longer part of your academic record.
+Please check the Academic Calendar for the official date of record.

-Withdrawing from a class is AFTER our official date of record.
-When you withdraw from a course at this time, the class will show up on your transcript with a W as a grade next to it.
+Withdrawing from a class occurs AFTER the official date of record.
+When you withdraw from a course, the course is part of your academic record with a grade of "W".

-Do you have a printed paper copy of the class schedules?
+Do you have a printed copy of the class schedules?

-We no longer carry a paper copy of class schedules.
-It is all online and can be found at the searchable class schedule.
+We no longer print class schedules.
+It is available online and can be found at the searchable class schedule.